DOieGYuan/gone/README.md

-# Easy-genomic-centric-metagenomics-pipepline
+# easyG: one command to perform genome centric metagenomics
 ## About
-Integrate well-established methods to conduct genomic-centric metagenomics for researchers who are busy in wet experiments but have no time in learning bioinformatics.
+This software integrates state-of-the-art tools to conduct genome centric metagenomics for researchers who are unfamiliar with command line or have limited time in learning bioinformatics.

-* This pipeline is easy to use with **only one** parameter, namely, the directory with paired-end fastq, required.
+* This pipeline is easy to use with **only one** required parameter (the working directory).
-* Single command ```source EasyGCMeta [myfolder]``` to finish all processes (raw data to publishable figures).
-Also, seperate modules or tools are available for specific functions.
+* Seperated modules keep the pipeline flexible enough for advanced user.
-* All bioinformatic tools and parameters are refered to published papers and suitable for most of the situations.
+* All bioinformatic tools and parameters are selected automatically to optimize the results.
-* Still flexible because all parameters cound be adjusted if you really know what you are doing.
-* More plugins including phylogenetic analysis, taxonomic classification, function annotation and ploting are under development.
-* Hope to assist your (genomic-centric) metagenomic analysis from raw sequences to publishable figures.
+* Assist your (genome-centric) metagenomic analysis from raw sequences to publishable figures.
 ## Workflow
 ## Installation
 You have to have git installed.
 If not, run ```pip install git```, or if you have root permission, run ```sudo apt-get install git``` to install it.